 From "Mananaism" to Motivation: Keys to Lasting Physical and Emotional Health Part 2

-The journey to better physical and emotional health often begins with a great intention, but it can quickly stall due to procrastination—or what one speaker in a recent True You Ministries broadcast termed "mananaism”.
-The mentality of "I'll start tomorrow" or the fleeting commitment of a New Year's resolution can set us up for failure.
+The journey to better physical and emotional health often begins with great intentions.
+However, it can quickly stall due to procrastination—or what one speaker in a recent True You Ministries broadcast termed "mananaism."
+This mentality of "I'll start tomorrow" or the fleeting commitment of a New Year's resolution can set us up for failure.

 Here are the key takeaways for transforming your health journey: